DeepakMohanSingh/movie360/README.md

 ### Live

-[Here's](https://deepakmohansingh.github.io/movie360/) a hosted site (I am using free API and hence the results may fail if users have already made 1000 hits in a month).
+[Here's](https://deepakmohansingh.github.io/movie360/) a hosted site (I am using free API and hence the results may fail if users have already reached 1000 hits in a month).